A stranger jumped into action when a 92-year-old started to be dragged by a car

 "It seems like somebody saw her from across the street and ran across the street, got in front of the car, and banged on the hood of the car to stop the driver," Gomes said.

-At this point she fell, and Gomes believes this is when she broke her hip — a serious injury for a woman in her nineties.
+At this point she fell, and Gomes believes this is when she broke her hip — a serious injury for a woman in her 90s.

 My Unsung Hero is also a podcast — new episodes are released every Tuesday.
 To share the story of your unsung hero with the Hidden Brain team, record a voice memo on your phone and send it to myunsunghero@hiddenbrain.org.